jsdx761/Nexus/README.md

     select it once it shows in the list and the app will automatically connect to it later on.

-    * **Volume** - Select this to control the volume of your DS1 radar detector directly from the app.
+    * **DS1 Volume** - Select this to control the volume of your DS1 radar detector directly from the app.
 I typically set it to 0 if I'm going to be using the voice and sound alerts from the app.

   * **Crowd-sourced Reports** - Select this to configure the URL of a crowd-sourced server similar to Waze for example; note that entering